Robert Rosenberger

 Overview

-Robert Rosenberger is an Associate Professor in the School of Public Policy and is currently serving as the President-Elect of the Society for Philosophy & Technology.
+Robert Rosenberger is a Professor in the School of Public Policy and is currently serving as the Director of Graduate Studies.
 His research in the philosophy of technology explores the habitual relationships people develop with everyday devices, with applications in design and policy.
 This includes lines of research into the driving impairment of smartphone usage, the educational advantages of computer-simulated frog dissection, the roles of imaging devices in scientific debates, and the critique of hostile design and architecture (especially anti-homeless design).
-His edited and co-eidted books include Postphenomenological Investigations: Essays on Human-Technology Relations, Postphenomenology and Imaging: How to Read Technology, and the interview book Philosophy of Science: 5 Questions.
-His polemical mini-monograph is entitled Callous Objects: Designs Against the Homeless.
+His edited and co-eidted books include Postphenomenological Investigations: Essays on Human-Technology Relations, Postphenomenology and Imaging: How to Read TechnologyThe Critical Ihde, and the interview book Philosophy of Science: 5 Questions.
+His monographs include Callous Objects: Designs Against the Homeless, Distracted: A Philosophy of Cars and Phones, and Against Frog Dissection: The Materiality Argument.

 Education: